ablazleon/env-k8-jenkins/README.md

 And choose python-http

-Then is check that the environments work and than the application is running
+Then is check that the environments work and than the application is running.
+It is create a quickstart sample, then put a photo of the activities to see thei

 ```
 jx get activities